 *Note that each panel is produced in a 'series' and on the datasheet you will see a range of outputs e.g. for REC Alpha Pure-R, the datasheet shows 400W/410W/420W and 430W.
 We are currently selling the 420W because that is most readily available in the market.

 ** Note that JA Solar panels and SunPower panels can be paired with GSE mounting for in-roof projects, giving three options for in-roof systems.
 The output will typically be 5% lower for an in-roof system due to reduced ventilation of the panels (and thus higher operating temperature).

 Overall, we believe the best solar panels on the market are made by SunPower.
 They are superior in efficiency, lifetime output, and aesthetics.
-They also have a fantastic 25 year warranty covering product defects, performance and the service costs of changing a panel.
-They're so good, we have dedicated a full page to them.
-Click here to read it.
+They also have a panel with a 40 year warranty, although limitations apply (see our SunPower page).

 Since many of the Chinese suppliers have a global presence, and re-insure their warranties with German insurance companies, you may as well buy Chinese solar panels if you are not going for the very high efficiency ones.
 As the technology is advancing so rapidly, the 'best' makes and models are constantly in shift so it's a case of assessing each project individually and recommending the best currently available panels at the best price.

 In general there are five main considerations in choosing a panel:

 Efficiency measured in watts per square metre (see examples in the above table).